 If you are made an offer

-You will see details of the offers you receive on UCAS Track, they will explain any additional conditions and what to do next.
+You will see details of the offers you receive on the UCAS Hub, they will explain any additional conditions and what to do next.
 Once you have received decisions for all universities and colleges you will need to decide which are your firm and insurance choices.

 If you are not made an offer